Storyflow

 Presenting a mood board to a client is seven steps: open with the direction, tell the story, walk the board in order, read the rationale, invite reaction to the direction, ask for a specific yes, and confirm in writing.
 The two beats amateurs skip, the direction up front and the specific ask at the end, are the two that turn a pleasant meeting into a committed decision.

 You are not showing a board.
 You are selling a decision.
 Prepare the argument, lead the client to a clear yes, and lock it in writing.
 If the slow part for you is preparing the rationale and the objections, that is the work to hand to AI.
-Start a free Storyflow workspace and ask the AI to draft your talking points from the board.
+Start a free Storyflow workspace, build the board on the Interior Design Moodboard template if the project is a space, and ask the AI to draft your talking points from the board.

 Open with the one-line direction rather than the grid, tell the story from feeling to specifics, walk the board in a deliberate order (palette, materials, key pieces), read the rationale that ties each choice to the brief, invite reaction to the direction rather than the pixels, ask for a specific yes, and confirm the agreement in writing.
 The goal is a committed decision, not applause.